JonCat86/pokeGame/README.md

 </div>

 # pokeGame
-simple pokemon game consuming pokeAPI.
+A simple pokemon game consuming pokeAPI.

 The NEXT btn doesn't work yet.

+Not optimitzed for mobile yet.